Say hello to the prince!

 Coat

-He has a thick double coat that can be of any rainbow color –violet, indigo, blue, green, yellow, orange, red or different combinations of the same.
-His coat has to be brushed and combed daily to prevent tangling and matting of the hairs.
-You should give him a bath once every week.
+He has a thick double coat that can be of any rainbow color –violet, indigo, blue, green, yellow, orange, red, or different combinations of the same.
+His coat has to be brushed and combed daily to prevent tangling and matting of the hair.
+It would be best if you bathed him once every week.

 A loving and affectionate dog that will follow you around everywhere you go.
 He forms a strong emotional connection or bond with his owners.
-He is playful and often mischievous and makes you laugh out loud with his antics.
+He is playful and often mischievous, making you laugh out loud with his antics.

 He does have other uses…

-The Shih Tzu is always alert and is sure to bark when he spots a stranger at the door.
-He is not supposed to be a watchdog, but can be if he has to.
-The problem is this is a trusting kind of dog, who is never suspicious of anyone or anything.
+The Shih Tzu is always alert and will bark when he spots a stranger at the door.
+He is not supposed to be a watchdog but can be if he has to.
+The problem is this is a trusting kind of dog who is never suspicious of anyone or anything.
 So don’t trust his watchdog skills too much!

 He is an intelligent dog…